Three arrested after Kingsland aggravated robbery, police shot at

 Police would like to hear from anyone that saw the two vehicles around the time of the incident or immediately preceding it.

-Police are also keen to speak with anyone who may have located items that could have been discarded from the BMW between Onehunga and Māngere.
+Police were also keen to speak with anyone who may have located items that could have been discarded from the BMW between Onehunga and Māngere.

 Information can be provided to Auckland City District CIB on 09 302 6557 or anonymously through Crimestoppers on 0800 555 111.